May 11, 2023Review Recipe

 Boston Cream Poke Cake

-- 1 box butter recipe yellow cake mix plus ingredients called for on package (vegetable oil, eggs, water)
+- 1 box butter yellow cake mix, plus ingredients called for on package (vegetable oil, eggs, water)

-- 2 boxes of instant vanilla pudding 3.4-ounce boxes (see directions for not using the entire 2nd box of pudding)
+- 6.8 ounces (2 x 3.4-ounce boxes) instant vanilla pudding, (see directions for not using the entire second box of pudding)

 - 4 cups whole milk